Glen-Ochieng/My-SQL-Course./README.md

 SELECT round(columnname,no.of dp)

 ### HAVING
-Having is the where clause of the aggregate opertaions and comes after the group by but before order by
+Having is the where clause of the aggregate opertaions and comes after the group by but before order by.
+NB
+Having cannot work without group by!!
 *Syntax*

 SELECT sum(columnname) as totals